JuliaPhylo/PhyloNetworks.jl/README.md

 df_wide = fittedQuartetCF(d) # same as fittedQuartetCF(d, :wide)
 df_long = fittedQuartetCF(d, :long)
 ```
-It is important to have run snaq, topologyQPseudoLik or topologyMaxQPseudolik before making this plot or the expected CF would be meaningless.
+It is important to have run `snaq!`, `topologyQPseudolik!` or `topologyMaxQPseudolik!`
+before making this plot, or the result would be meaningless.
+These functions update the fitted concordance factors (those expected under the network)
+inside the dataCF object `d`.

 Now, we can plot them with any of the Julia packages for plotting.
 For example:
 ```julia